Europe resumes AstraZeneca jabs, US to hit 100 million vaccines - RFI

 Paris (AFP)

-France and Germany were set to resume AstraZeneca vaccinations Friday after EU regulators gave the jab the all-clear, and Joe Biden said his administration would meet its goal of inoculating 100 million Americans weeks ahead of schedule.
+Several European countries were resuming AstraZeneca vaccinations Friday after an all-clear from EU regulators, as US President Joe Biden was set to meet his goal of having 100 million Americans inoculated weeks ahead of schedule.

-Days of commotion around the Covid-19 jab associated with blood clot risks saw countries from Venezuela to Indonesia put their AstraZeneca programmes on pause, hampering the drive to vaccinate populations worldwide against the disease that has killed more than 2.6 million people.
+Days of commotion around AstraZeneca's Covid-19 vaccine, over fears it may cause blood clots, saw countries from Venezuela to Indonesia pause its use in a major setback for the drive to vaccinate populations against a virus that has killed nearly 2.7 million people.

-Spain, Italy, the Netherlands, Portugal, Lithuania, Latvia, Slovenia and Bulgaria also said they would resume vaccinations after the European Medicines Agency said Thursday that the jab was "safe and effective".
+France, Germany and Italy -- all countries attempting to fight off a third wave of the coronavirus -- announced they were using the jab again as of Friday after the European Medicines Agency said it was "safe and effective".

-America was due Friday to administer its 100 millionth dose, boosting optimism -- as infection rates fall -- that the world's worst-hit country is headed for a powerful rebound.

-"I'm proud to announce that tomorrow, 58 days into my administration, we will have met my goal of administering 100 million shots to our fellow Americans," Biden said in a White House speech.

-But he also cautioned it "is a time for optimism but it's not a time for relaxation".
+French Prime Minister Jean Castex is due to get the AstraZeneca jab Friday in a bid to reassure citizens that it is safe as his country fights an infection surge.

-Millions across France prepared to enter a new month-long, limited lockdown from midnight Saturday after the country recorded its highest new caseload in nearly four months.
+Millions across France were preparing to enter a new month-long, limited lockdown from Saturday after the country recorded its highest new caseload in nearly four months.

-Non-essential businesses in Paris will close, although schools will stay open and outdoor exercise allowed up to 10 kilometres (6 miles) from home.
+Non-essential businesses will close in Paris and other areas hit by the new restrictions, mainly in northern France, although schools will stay open.

-As in previous lockdowns, a form will be needed to justify why a person has left the home in areas under the new restrictions.

-French Prime Minister Jean Castex said he would get the AstraZeneca jab on Friday, while Norway and Sweden were holdouts among European countries, saying they would wait before resuming their own vaccine drives.
+Bulgaria, Cyprus, Latvia, Lithuania, the Netherlands, Portugal, Slovenia and Spain are also ending their suspension of the vaccine.

+"It is a time for optimism," Biden said in a White House speech.
+But he also cautioned: "It's not a time for relaxation."

+Unlike France and other European countries, Denmark, Norway and Sweden are holding out on resuming AstraZenica inoculations, pending further review.

-The World Health Organization is due to publish the conclusions of its own assessment of the jab's safety on Friday, after repeatedly encouraging countries to continue using the Anglo-Swedish pharmaceutical company's vaccine.
+The World Health Organization is due to publish the conclusions of its own assessment of the safety of the jab on Friday, after repeatedly encouraging countries to continue using it.

 AstraZeneca's shot, among the cheapest available and easier to store and transport than some of its rivals, has been billed as the vaccine of choice for poorer nations.

-It is currently a vital part of Covax, which was set up to procure Covid-19 vaccines and ensure their equitable distribution around the world.
+It is a vital part of Covax, a global drive to ensure that poor countries do not miss out in the race to vaccinate their populations.

+Papua New Guinea is among the countries in desperate need of vaccines as it battles a "rapidly escalating" Covid-19 crisis, with authorities approving the use of mass graves and nearly 50 percent of tests coming back positive in some areas.

+Some 8,000 AstraZeneca vaccines are being delivered from Australia, but Medecins Sans Frontieres Australia director Jennifer Tierney warned it might be too little, too late.

+While some Western countries have been wary of Sputnik V over concerns the Kremlin could use it to advance its interests, its developers have been ramping up international agreements to boost its production, including in some European countries.

+Indian drugmaker Stelis Biopharma is the latest to sign on, with a deal announced Friday to produce 200 million doses of Sputnik V.

-After months of depression and isolation, the 2021 season on the warm sands of Florida's Miami Beach is off to a banging start, fuelled by "Roaring Twenties" anticipation of post-pandemic life.
+On the warm sands of Florida's Miami Beach, meanwhile, the 2021 season is off to a banging start, fuelled by "Roaring Twenties" anticipation of post-pandemic life.

 The shore is once again packed with revellers -- a sight that Americans view either as a proof of long-awaited progress against Covid-19, or of a recklessness that could set back the nation's recovery.